Apereo-Learning-Analytics-Initiative/LearningAnalyticsProcessor/src/main/resources/extracts/README.md

 COLUMN                  | FORMAT            | DESCRIPTION
 ----------------------- |:-----------------:|------------------------------------------
 ALTERNATIVE_ID          | String(40)        | The CWID of the student replaced with some unique identifiers for security reasons.
-PERCENTILE              | Float[0-100.0]    | The high school ranking of the students.
+PERCENTILE              | Float[0-100.0]    | The high school ranking of the students (e.g. 85 means 85th percentile).
 SAT_VERBAL              | Integer[200-800]  | The numeric SAT verbal score (or 0/blank to indicate no score).
 SAT_MATH                | Integer[200-800]  | The numeric SAT mathematics score (or 0/blank to indicate no score).
 ACL_COMPOSITE           | Integer[1-36]     | The ACT composite score of the Student (or 0/blank to indicate no score)